Dearborn Healthy Streets.

 Are these changes permanent?

-This is a pilot program to facilitate safe movement and social distancing.
-Dearborn Healthy Streets is planned for Spring 2021.
+The program is meant to facilitate safe movement and social distancing.
+Dearborn Healthy Streets program runs Spring through Fall.
 During this time we welcome and will gather community feedback to evaluate what, if any permanent changes, neighborhoods would like to see on their streets in the future and make recommendations to City officials.

 What should I do if I see a problem on a Dearborn Healthy Streets?

 If you observe a problem with equipment on a Dearborn Healthy Street (i.e. a barrel or sign broken, missing, or misplaced), contact us and provide the intersection or address.
 For an emergency, always call 911.
 If you have other thoughts or feedback about Shared Streets, you can contact